zzzprojects/docs/nmemory.net/pages/getting-started/create-database.md

 ## In-Memory Database

-An in-memory database primarily relies on main memory for computer data storage.
+An in-memory database primarily relies on main memory for computing data storage.

  - Main memory databases are faster than disk-optimized databases because disk access is slower than memory access, the internal optimization algorithms are simpler and execute fewer CPU instructions.
  - Accessing data in memory eliminates seek-time when querying the data, which provides faster and more predictable performance than disk.